Kmeakin/walrus-report/src/20-reference.md

 xs`{.haskell}.
 The set of types to which each operator can be applied is also
 fixed: the user cannot provide their own implementation of an operator for other types.
-These two limitations are due to a current shortcoming in Walrus' type system, which will be explained in depth in @sec:reference:types.
+These two limitations are due to a current shortcoming in Walrus' type system, which will be explained in depth in @sec:reference:types:overloading.

 ## Functions and Closures {#sec:reference:functions}
 Functions are the primary unit of abstraction in Walrus, allowing complex